How to Chart for Clinical Quality Measures in PCC EHR

 What About Other Depression Screening Tests?: Your practice might perform other depression screenings and use other LOINC tests to record discrete results.
 You can add more than one test to a single order.
 For example, if you perform a PHQ-9 at each visit, you might first add the “Adolescent depression screening assessment” test, which is used by the clinical quality measure, and then also add the “Patient Health Questionnaire 9 item (PHQ-9) total score” test in order to record the patient’s numerical result.

-When a patient has a positive result on a depression screening, your practice might perform one or more additional evaluations, followup orders, or a suicide risk assessment screening order.
-Click “Add” to create a new screening order, or double-click on an existing order to make changes.
-Repeat the steps above to configure the order, and add any appropriate tests.
+When a patient has a positive result on a depression screening, your practice might perform one or more additional evaluations, follow-up orders, referrals, or mental health interventions.

-In order to affect the clinical quality measure for this additional evaluation, followup, or suicide risk assessment, your practice must also add SNOMED-CT procedures to the screening order.
-For each order, click “Add a Procedure” and search for the appropriate SNOMED-CT description.
+In order to affect the clinical quality measure for this additional evaluation, follow-up, or mental health intervention, your practice must also add SNOMED-CT procedures to the screening order.
+For each order, edit the order, click “Add a Procedure” and search for the appropriate SNOMED-CT description.

 Examples: